Policy

 Overview

-FAR 4.1102 establishes the policy that offerors and quoters must be registered in the System for Award Management (SAM) at the time of offer or quotation submission, except for specific exemptions such as certain micro-purchases, classified contracts, urgent or emergency operations, and some foreign contracts.
-The section also details requirements for using SAM data in contract documentation, procedures for contractor name changes, and rules regarding assignment of claims and payment information.
-Contracting officers are responsible for ensuring compliance and may need to modify contracts to require SAM registration when practical.
-Contractors must notify contracting officers of legal name changes and comply with novation and change-of-name procedures, and assignees must register separately in SAM.
+FAR 4.1102 establishes the policy that offerors and quoters must be registered in the System for Award Management (SAM) at the time of offer or quotation submission to meet annual representations and certifications requirements.
+There are specific exceptions, such as certain micro-purchases, classified contracts, contracts awarded during military, diplomatic, or emergency operations, contracts with individuals outside the U.S., urgent non-competitive awards, and some foreign vendor actions.
+Contracting officers are encouraged to require SAM registration for contracts awarded under exceptions when practical.
+The regulation also mandates that contracting officers use the legal business name and address from SAM for contract identification and prohibits altering SAM data.
+Contractors must notify the contracting officer of legal name changes and comply with novation or change-of-name requirements.
+Assignees must register separately in SAM, and improper changes to payment information can result in payment suspension.

 Key Rules